lazalb/ASP.NET-Membership-Base-Classes/README.md

 It's functionality is not called automatically by ASP.Net MVC, it is accessible via the static methods and properties on System.Web.Security.Membership.

+If you want to make use of the System.Web.Security.MembershipPasswordAttribute for passwords in model validation, you should implement the
+MinRequiredPasswordLength, MinRequiredNonAlphanumericCharacters and PasswordStrengthRegularExpression properties.

 MembershipUserBase
 ------------------